-Similarly, an East Asian arbitrator may not favour the arguments of an advocate who is not alive to the nuances of the ‘high-context’ (i.e., with much of the meaning derived from the background culture and left unsaid) communication style of an East Asian witness (as opposed to Western ‘low-context’ communication styles, which are generally more explicit) and who, as a result, relies on the witness’ apparent reticence as evidence of a lack of credibility.
+Similarly, an East Asian arbitrator may not favour the arguments of an advocate who is not alive to the nuances of the ‘high context’ communication style (i.e., with much of the meaning derived from the background culture and left unsaid) of an East Asian witness (as opposed to Western ‘low-context’ communication styles, which are generally more explicit) and who, as a result, relies on the witness’s apparent reticence as evidence of a lack of credibility.

 An international arbitration advocate should also be aware of and prepared for the importance of mediation and conciliation in some Asian cultures, and their influence on the arbitration process.
-As a result of the influence of Confucian values and principles in some East Asian cultures, non-confrontational methods of conflict resolution (such as mediation and conciliation)have historically been the preferred methods of dispute resolution in countries such as China and Japan, and are still ingrained in their legal cultures.
+As a result of the influence of Confucian valuesand principles in some East Asian cultures, non-confrontational methods of conflict resolution (such as mediation and conciliation) have historically been the preferred methods of dispute resolution in countries such as China and Japan, and are still ingrained in their legal cultures.
 This can be seen in the arbitration laws and rules of arbitration institutions from these countries.
-For example, the arbitration laws and rules from China, Hong Kong and Japan contain specific provisions for conciliation, mediation and settlement to be conducted by the arbitral tribunal, and for the tribunal to render an award in terms of the settlement.
-Arbitral tribunals comprised of Chinese or Japanese arbitrators may therefore expect or even request parties to attempt to mediate and reconcile their differences before the substantive hearing; it is a widely held perception among Chinese arbitrators that it is the goal of the arbitrator to ensure that parties are able to preserve their long-term relationship.
-Advocates who appear unprepared for or unwilling to attempt reconciliatory measures may be perceived as insincere and disrespectful towards the dispute resolution process.
+For example, the arbitration laws and rules of China, Hong Kong and Japan contain specific provisions for conciliation, mediation and settlement to be conducted by the arbitral tribunal, and for the tribunal to render an award in terms of the settlement.
+Arbitral tribunals comprised of Chinese or Japanese arbitrators may therefore expect, or even request, parties to attempt to mediate and reconcile their differences before the substantive hearing; it is a widely held perception among Chinese arbitrators that it is the goal of the arbitrator to ensure that parties are able to preserve their long-term relationship.
+It has been observed that in countries like China, Korea and Japan, contracts and legalism are seen ‘as something as of a last resort, [used] only if personal relations and verbal agreements fail’.
+A survey conducted with Chinese arbitrators showed that they regard the combination of mediation and arbitration as ‘reflective of traditional values’, including that of ‘the pursuit of harmony’ and ‘avoiding litigation’.
+Similar cultural influences exist in other parts of Asia.
+For example, Indonesia’s underlying philosophy of Pancasila calls for ‘deliberation to reach a consensus and discourages contention in all things, where possible’.
+Advocates who appear unprepared for, or unwilling to attempt, reconciliatory measures may be perceived as insincere and disrespectful towards the dispute resolution process.